hypn/docker-qemu-debian-mipsel/README.md

 To start this container:

+    docker run -ti hypnza/qemu_debian_mipsel

+To share a host directory in to the container and in to qemu, start the container with:

-    docker run -t -i hypnza/qemu_debian_mipsel
+    docker run -ti -v `pwd`:/hostshare hypnza/qemu_debian_mipsel

+(where `pwd` can be a path of your choosing)

+The "/hostshare" directory (inside docker) will then be exposed to qemu.
+Once logged in to qemu run:

+	mkdir /hostshare
+	mount -t 9p -o trans=virtio,version=9p2000.L hostshare /hostshare

-It might appear to hang at the lines below:
+If might appear to hang at the lines below:

     [    0.000000] CPU frequency 200.00 MHz
     [    0.000000] Console: colour dummy device 80x25